 Ideas are not websites.
 You do not optimize them for search or social media.

-Ideas get spread by people
+Ideas get spread by people.

-and can be implemented on their own without buying expensive solutions.
+Ideally they can be implemented on their own without buying expensive solutions.

 How can an idea of yours spread like wildfire and provide a visible benefit to you?

-How I tried to popularize an idea
+How I Popularized an Idea

 I’d like to show you an example close to home.
 I’ve been popularizing ideas all the time, especially one specific idea, the idea of the